Miles Maryott

 Miles Julian Maryott (1873 - September 20, 1939) was an American baseball player, painter, and convicted murderer.
 His paintings can be seen at the Museum of Nebraska Art in Kearney, Nebraska.

-Trevor La Cost, a private collector from Lamar, Colorado, currently owns four Miles Marryott original paintings.
+On November 24, 1926, Maryott shot and killed Oshkosh town marshal George Albee as the latter attempted to arrest him.
+He was convicted of second degree murder and sentenced to life in prison.